LiteObject/chrome-lan-share/README.md

 - On Device A: Click **Create Offer**.
 - On Device B: Click **Wait for Offer**.
 - Connections establish automatically without manual copying.

+### Side Panel Workflow
+- The extension opens inside Chrome's side panel (Chrome 116+) so the UI persists while you browse other tabs.
+- If the side panel is closed, the WebRTC connection tears down just like closing the popup would.
+- You can toggle the panel from the extension icon or via Chrome's side panel shortcut (`Ctrl+Shift+.` / `Cmd+Shift+.`) and selecting **Chrome LAN Share** from the drop-down.

 ## How It Works: WebRTC & SDP